chingu-voyage7/Toucans-Team-02/README.md

 Work together, support one another, and learn from one another to finish our project.

-For more info check out [wiki] (https://github.com/chingu-voyage7/Toucans-Team-02/wiki).
+For more info check out [wiki](https://github.com/chingu-voyage7/Toucans-Team-02/wiki).